 - Explain the ethical and legal issues associated with counseling the child and family.

 - Assess the attributes of all major therapeutic approaches.

 - Discuss the special topics associated with counseling the child.

 - Integrate theoretical approaches with therapeutic approaches.

 Textbook readings and lecture presentations

-Discussion boards are collaborative learning experiences.
-Therefore, there are 3 graded Discussion Board Forums throughout the course.
-The purpose of these Discussion Board Forums is to generate interaction among students in regard to relevant course topics.
+Discussions are collaborative learning experiences.
+Therefore, there are 3 graded Discussions throughout the course.
+The purpose of these Discussions is to generate interaction among students in regard to relevant course topics.
 The student is required to submit 1 thread of 400–450 words.
 The student will then submit 2 substantive replies of 200–250 words.
 The student must support each thread assertion with at least 2 citations in current APA format.
 The student must support each reply with at least 1 source.
 Acceptable sources include the textbook or scholarly journals.

 The student must submit brief sentences as checkpoints before beginning the interview assignments for this course.